ihabwahbi/project-gilgamesh/drawer-organiser-feasibility-study.md

 ### Overview

-The purpose of this feasibility study is to **assess the practicality, sustainability, and cost-effectiveness** of developing the *Drawer Organizer Platform* â a multi-feature online hub designed to centralize learning, communication, and commerce for **ADC (Australian Dental Council) candidates**.
+The purpose of this feasibility study is to **assess the practicality, sustainability, and cost-effectiveness** of developing the *Drawer Organizer Platform* — a multi-feature online hub designed to centralize learning, communication, and commerce for **ADC (Australian Dental Council) candidates**.

 This study serves as an **evidence-based decision document**, guiding the client and potential stakeholders on whether to move forward with the project, and under what conditions it can be implemented most efficiently.